 - 1. Early Embarcadero Projects: Port staff has identified 29 potential projects to address immediate life safety needs along the waterfront and is working to select 5-10 projects to advance into the design phase. - USACE Resilience: Port staff has partnered with the United States Army Corps of Engineers (USACE) to develop a long-term sea-level rise adaptation strategy.
-Details of WRP's work with USACE are provided in a separate item on the February 6, 2024 Port Commission agenda.
+Details of WRP's work with USACE are separately provided in Item 10 of the February 6, 2024 Port Commission agenda.